SherlockLock/Node-Express-Template/README.md

 This particular starting point includes three routing folders:
 1. publicThings: All routes related to publically available resources
 2. privateThings: All routes related to private resources that are only available after authentication with the server
-3. authentication: Simple and generic routes related to authentication such as login, logout, signup
+3. auth: Simple and generic routes related to authentication such as login, logout, signup

 ### Models Folder